NoroffFEU/development-platforms/src/content/docs/gitlab/gitlab-case-study.md

 - 2018: Started focusing on DevOps offerings.
 - 2023: GitLab becomes an AI-driven [DevSecOps](https://aws.amazon.com/what-is/devsecops/) solution with GitLab version 16.0.

+## What is GitLab?
+GitLab is a web-based platform that provides a set of tools for version control (using Git), continuous integration, and continuous delivery.
+It is used for managing source code repositories, tracking changes in code, collaborating with team members, and automating software development processes.

+GitLab is available in different editions, including a free and open-source Community Edition, as well as paid versions with additional features for larger teams and enterprises.
+Users can choose to self-host GitLab on their own infrastructure or use GitLab's cloud-based service.
+Overall, GitLab is widely used in the software development community for its comprehensive set of tools and features that facilitate collaboration and automation in the development lifecycle.

 ## Main Features

 GitLab does most of the things that we are already familiar with in other development platforms like GitHub, BitBucket and SourceForge just to mention a few.
 However, the key difference is that GitLab provides us with a set of tools that is tailored for [DevOps](https://about.gitlab.com/topics/devops/) development.
-These tools help efficiency in development and helps developers catch mistakes early.
+These tools help efficiency in development and ensuring developers catch mistakes early.
 Some of the key features that GitLab provides are:

 | Feature | Description |